HitomiTenshi/dekinai-legacy/README.md

 If you want to be on the safe side, execute the `pm2` commands as a different user with less privileges, then run the sudo line with an admin user.
 PM2 will then startup dekinai with that user.

-Make sure that the user with less privileges can still read / write to the upload and temp folders that are defined in your `config.json` if you do that.
+Make sure that the user with less privileges can still read / write to the `uploadDir` and `dekinaiDir` folders that are defined in your `config.json` if you do that.

 ## Project Goals
 - Be as minimalistic as possible while maintaining code readability